 In a campaign to help parents control how much sugar kids eat, Public Health England have clarified how many grams of sugar a day children should be having.

 Recommended maximum daily added sugar intake for children:

-‘Added sugar’ means sugar that has been added to food and drink to sweeten it by a food manufacturer, chef, or by you while cooking or preparing.
+‘Free sugars’ or ‘Added sugars’ means sugar that has been added to food and drink to sweeten it by a food manufacturer, chef, or by you while cooking or preparing.

 The campaign also reveals the shocking sugar content in the everyday food and drink kids love.